Shreevathsa-Sridhar/EDA-Heart-Disease/README.md

 0 = No heart disease

-📊 Exploratory Data Analysis (EDA)
+# 📊 Exploratory Data Analysis (EDA)
-🔥 Key Insights from the Data:
+# 🔥 Key Insights from the Data:
-Age:

-People aged 45–60 have the highest risk of heart disease.
+Age: People aged 45–60 have the highest frequency of heart disease cases.

-Gender:

-Males have a higher chance of heart disease than females.
+Gender: Males show a higher risk compared to females in this dataset.

-Chest Pain Type:

-Asymptomatic chest pain (type 3) is highly associated with heart disease.
+Chest Pain Type: Asymptomatic chest pain (type 3) is strongly associated with heart disease.

-Cholesterol:

-Higher cholesterol is a risk factor, but not the only factor.
+Cholesterol: Higher cholesterol is observed among patients, but cholesterol alone is not a strong predictor.

-Max Heart Rate (thalach):

-People with lower maximum heart rate tend to have heart disease.
+Max Heart Rate (thalach): Lower maximum heart rates are associated with heart disease.

-Exercise Induced Angina (exang):

-Presence of exercise-induced angina significantly increases risk.
+Exercise Induced Angina (exang): Presence of angina significantly increases the risk of heart disease.

-ST Depression (oldpeak):

-Higher oldpeak values correlate strongly with heart disease.
+ST Depression (oldpeak): Higher oldpeak values correlate with heart disease presence.

-Slope of ST Segment (slope):

-Flat and downsloping ST segments are more common among heart disease patients.
+Slope of ST Segment (slope): Flat and downsloping ST segments are indicators of heart disease.

-Number of Major Vessels (ca):

-More colored vessels imply higher risk of heart disease.
+Number of Major Vessels (ca): More colored vessels seen in fluoroscopy indicate higher risk.

-🧹 Data Preprocessing Steps
+# 🧹 Data Preprocessing Steps
 Handled Missing Values: Dataset had no missing values.

 Feature Engineering:

-Created age_group and chol_group for better analysis.
+Created age_group and chol_group for improved EDA.

-Encoding:

-Categorical variables already numerical; no additional encoding needed.

-Scaling:
+Feature Scaling:

-Standardized features using StandardScaler to bring them onto a common scale.
+Applied StandardScaler to numerical features for ML-readiness.

-🛠 Skills Demonstrated
+# 🛠 Skills Demonstrated
 Data Cleaning

 Exploratory Data Analysis (EDA)

 Feature Engineering

-Data Scaling and Preparation
+Data Scaling and Normalization

-Visualization with Matplotlib and Seaborn
+Visualization using Matplotlib and Seaborn

-Deriving actionable insights from data
+Deriving actionable insights from raw data

-📈 Visualizations
+# 📈 Visualizations
 Correlation Heatmaps

 Histograms (Age, Cholesterol)